Morph Gets Faster: 10,500+ Tokens Per Second

 We were already the fastest way to apply AI code edits.
-Now we're 2.25x faster—and 3x cheaper than search-and-replace approaches.
+Now we're ~35% faster end-to-end compared to search-and-replace.

 Tejas Bhakta